Many people may ask, “What is computer forensics?”

 What’s more?
 Many types of electronic information are not suited to be printed.
 Information stored in tablets, cell phones, embedded technology in appliances and other devices-all have information that could contain valuable forensic evidence, yet are not stored in a format that is readily useful when “printed”.
 All of these, and more, can be analyzed using Digital Forensics.

-While many companies perform Digital Forensic services as part of a wide array of services, Vestige focuses specifically on Digital Forensics and how the information garnered from a digital device can be used in litigation.
+While many companies perform digital investigation services as part of a wide array of services, Vestige focuses specifically on Digital Forensics and how the information garnered from a digital device can be used in litigation.
 Our Computer Analysis Teams (CATs) consist of forensically-trained IT Professionals who have a deep understanding and appreciation for the unique requirements of the legal industry.
 This provides our clients with the best of both worlds when it comes to Computer Forensic analysis.
 While courts routinely accept the introduction of electronic evidence, it is still a new and often misunderstood process.
 Vestige’s highly-trained Forensic Analysts know how to navigate the legal system, are experts at retrieving information and understand how to get the electronic evidence admitted in court.